-This bread is light but flavorful and so good dipped in olive oil and za’atar (a Middle Eastern spice blend).
+This fresh bread is light but flavorful and so good dipped in olive oil and za’atar (a Middle Eastern spice blend).

 If you’re still at a loss for holiday gifts, Pompeian has a cute idea for you to try.
 Take your favorite family recipe, use their label maker, and customize your own bottle of EVOO.
 You can see mine below.
 It’s so simple; you just type in the ingredients and directions, add a picture, and then print.
 I (rather sloppily, now that I look at it) quickly taped mine onto the bottle and it looks so cute.
 I think it would make a fun gift.
 If you don’t have a favorite family recipe that uses olive oil, you can check out Pompeian’s website for ideas (or use this bread…).